 Can pharmacy technicians become pharmacists?

 Pharmacy technicians can become a pharmacist.
 However, you need to complete a 4-year full-time MPharm degree program along with the required training.

 As a pharmacy technician, even a small mistake may put the patient’s life at risk.
 It is always good practice to concentrate on working accurately and double-checking each and every detail before proceeding further.
 Just like the saying goes, “Practice makes perfect,” make sure to practice accuracy as you perform tasks every day to avoid such pharmacy technician mistakes.

-If you are interested in taking the PTCB exam or know someone who is preparing for the PTCB exam, make sure to check our free practice test to help you efficiently prepare for the exam.
+If you are interested in taking the PTCB exam or know someone who is preparing for the PTCB exam, make sure to check our take your free PTCB practice test to help you efficiently prepare for the exam.
 You can also refer to our PTCB guide to learn more about the PTCB exam.

 10 Best States for Pharmacy Technicians in the U.S.: A Comprehensive Guide

 5 Best Cities for Pharmacy Technicians in the U.S.: A Comprehensive Guide